trimstray/nginx-admins-handbook/README.md

 - **[Helpers](doc/HELPERS.md#helpers)**<a id="toc-helpers-2"></a>
   > One-liners, commands, utilities for building NGINX, and more
 - **[Base Rules (14)](doc/RULES.md#base-rules)**<a id="toc-base-rules-2"></a>
-  > The basic set of rules to keep NGINX in good condition.
+  > The basic set of rules to keep NGINX in a good condition.
 - **[Debugging (4)](doc/RULES.md#debugging)**<a id="toc-debugging-2"></a>
   > A few things for troubleshooting configuration problems.
 - **[Performance (11)](doc/RULES.md#performance)**<a id="toc-performance-2"></a>